FreeSlave/FreeSlave/README.md

 ### Half-Life related projects:

 * [Half-Life Featureful](https://github.com/FreeSlave/halflife-featureful) - my improvements and additions to Half-Life SDK.
 A lot of Opposing Force, SoHL and Sven Co-op features implemented.
 Can be used as a base for a Half-Life modification.
-* [def2fgd](https://github.com/FreeSlave/def2fgd) - automatic convertion of GtkRadiant .def and Netradiant .ent files to JACK .fgd.
+* [def2fgd](https://github.com/FreeSlave/def2fgd) - convert GtkRadiant .def and Netradiant .ent files to JACK .fgd.
 * [Qt image plugin for Half-Life .spr](https://github.com/FreeSlave/qt-sprite-image-plugin) - plugin for Qt and KDE to load Half-Life sprites as images.
 Allows easy viewing of Half-Life sprites in Gwenview.
 * [Quake and Half-Life MIME types](https://github.com/FreeSlave/qhl-mimetypes) - MIME types descriptions for resource files of Half-Life and Quake games series.
 Useful in freedesktop environments.
 * [Game watcher](https://github.com/FreeSlave/gamewatcher) - query server information for various games (Quake, GoldSource and Source games), with simple web interface.